Search Titan CMS

 5. Conduct a Competitive Analysis

 As you plan your redesign, you’ll want to check in with the competition.
 Certainly, you can evaluate their design, understand their Calls to Action and what they are offering their customers.
-You can also use tools like SEMRush, SpyFu, and SimilarWeb, which provide visibility into the keywords your competitors are using, as well as traffic volumes, referral sources and analysis.
+You can also use tools like Semrush, SpyFu, and SimilarWeb, which provide visibility into the keywords your competitors are using, as well as traffic volumes, referral sources and analysis.

 One more thing: why not use the Natural Language API to evaluate your competitors’ content and compare it to yours?
 It’s perfectly acceptable to understand if your competitor down the street has content Google is ranking higher and why.